 - Adhere to the dress code the invigilators will enforce the sixth form dress code.
-Outside coats, hoodies, or those that could be deemed such, are not permitted. - Show your student ID badge for every exam. - Know where you are expected to meet before the exam and be there by the required time - Ensure you have the correct equipment for each exam in a clear pencil case - - Black pens (not gel pens) - o Pencil - Eraser - o Pencil Sharpener - Ruler - For some exams you may also need a calculator, protractor, pair of compasses, set square, coloured pencils.
-Check what is required for your exam beforehand. - Leave personal possessions, including mobile phones and watches, in your locker - You may bring water into the exam room in a clear bottle (label removed) with a sports cap.
+Outside coats, or those that could be deemed such, are not permitted. - Show your student ID badge for every exam ID will be placed on your exam desk, facing upwards. - Know where you are expected to meet before the exam and be there by the required time - Ensure you have the correct equipment for each exam in a clear pencil case - o Black pens (not gel pens) - o Pencil - o Eraser - o Pencil Sharpener - Ruler - For some exams you may also need a calculator, protractor, pair of compasses, set square, coloured pencils.
+Check what is required for your exam beforehand. - Leave personal possessions, including mobile phones and watches, in your locker. - You may bring water into the exam room in a clear bottle (label removed) with a sports cap.
+No Food is allowed in the exam room.